zhiburt/tabled/README.md

 * *[`term-table-rs`](https://github.com/RyanBluth/term-table-rs) main focus is on a good set of tools for rendering CLI tables, while allowing users to bring their own tools for things like colors.
 It has an ability to have different number of columns in each row of the table.*

-Please if you feel about some crate being worth menthioned open an issue.
+Please open an issue if you feel another crate is worth mentioning.